1. DEBT SOLUTIONS

 Is there a credit card debt forgiveness program?

-Once you deal with your debts, your score could increase over time if you pay bills on time, keep your credit card balances low, and avoid applying for credit until you need it.
+Once your bankruptcy is complete or your debts have been settled, your score could increase over time if you always pay on time, keep your credit card balances low, and avoid applying for credit until you need it.

 Is debt relief the same as bankruptcy?